Why Did New Art Movements Develop In The Years Following World War 1?

 New Objectivity is defined as:

 New Objectivity is associated with portraiture but usually had a kind of satirical manner to the paintings.
-Some of the well-known artists for the movement include Max Beckmann, Otto Dix, George Grosz, Alexander Kanoldt, Jeanne Mammen, and Georg Scholz.
+Some well-known artists in the movement include Max Beckmann, Otto Dix, George Grosz, Alexander Kanoldt, Jeanne Mammen, and Georg Scholz.

 Dix speaks of how he was profoundly affected by the sights of war; he said he had reoccurring nightmares of crawling from one destroyed house to another.